rtrussell/BBCSDL/README.md

      $ cd bin/pico
      $ make

+To build for hardware other than a Pico on a VGA Demo Board (assuming the hardware is supported by the SDK) use:

+     $ cd console/pico
+     $ make BOARD=...

 Plug a Pico into the USB port while holding the boot button and then assuming developing on a Raspberry Pi with Raspberry Pi OS: